MattesGrundmann/Addiction-Research/README.md

 ### Abstract

-Randomized controlled trials (RCTs) are the gold standard for making causal inferences, but RCTs are often not feasible in addiction research for ethical and logistic reasons.
+While Randomized Controlled Trials (RCTs) are the gold standard for causal inference, these are often not feasible in addiction research for ethical and logistic reasons; for example, when studying the impact of smoking on cancer.
-Observational data from real-world settings have been increasingly used to guide clinical decisions and public health policies.
-This paper introduces the potential outcomes framework for causal inference and summarizes well-established causal analysis methods for observational data, including matching, inverse probability treatment weighting, the instrumental variable method and interrupted time-series analysis with controls.
-It provides examples in addiction research and guidance and analysis codes for conducting these analyses with example data sets.
+Instead, observational data from real-world settings are increasingly being used to inform clinical decisions and public health policies.
+This paper presents the framework for potential outcomes for causal inference and summarizes best practices in causal analysis for observational data.
+Among them: Matching, Inverse Probability Weighting (IPW), and Interrupted Time-Series Analysis (ITSA).

-- [ ] You can upload and include figures, too
+These methods will be explained using examples from addiction research, and the resulting results will be compared.

 ### Background
 ### Explanation Matching and Inverse Probability Weighting